62 Xiao3 Guo4 小過

 The 3rd line

-Text: (The subject should) not exceed (the feminine, or in rigidity) but rather defend (itself against the feminine); to follow (the feminine) or be slain (by the feminine), (which is) an ominous omen.
+The subject should not exceed the feminine (or in rigidity) but rather defend itself against the feminine; it ought to follow the feminine or the feminine will slain it, which is an ominous omen.

 Masculine line 3 exceeds feminine line 2, and arrives at the place of masculine (i.e. its rigidity is excessive) and at the position where it exceeds the middle of the lower trigram (i.e. the principle of moderation), signifying it becomes radical.

 It is in correlation with line 6 and sustained by line 2, like following the feminine as well as being approached by the feminine.
-In the time of femininity exceeding masculinity, the masculine should keep a low profile and defend itself at its position.
+In the time of feminine exceeding masculine, the masculine should keep a low profile and defend itself at its position.
 If it doesn't bide its time but exchanges positions with line 6, i.e. overtakes line 6 and exceeds all the feminine lines, there is a good chance that it would be replaced by line 2, i.e. slain by the feminine.
-As a result, the hexagram would become Xie (40), where peril exists everywhere as a hawk perching on the high wall is going to launch an attack, and where it must dissolve the crisis caused by this.
+As a result, the hexagram would become Xie (40), where peril exists everywhere as a hawk perching on the high wall is going to launch an attack, and where it must solve the crisis caused by its improper ambition.

-Commentary on the image: (Line 3 should) follow or (it will be) be slain; besides misfortune, what else could it be?
+Commentary on the image: Line 3 should follow or it will be slain.
+Besides misfortune, what else could it be?